What is Commercial Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 PG Level

-• Students must have an LLB degree with minimum 50-55 percent aggregate from a recognised college.
+• Students must have an LLB degree with a minimum 50-55 percent aggregate from a recognised college.

-Given below are the general steps to enroll in Commercial Law courses, including -
+Given here are the general steps to enroll in Commercial Law courses, including -

-• On qualifying you can check the colleges falling under your exam scores or merit.
+• On qualifying, you can check the colleges that fall under your exam scores/ merit.

-• Apply to the colleges of your choice and go through their fee structure.
+• Apply to the colleges of your choice and review their fee structures.

-• Once you get selected for admission, complete the documentation process and submit the fees to begin with the classes.
+• Once you get selected for admission, complete the documentation process and other formalities.

 Commercial Law Course Related Information: